Returning to work

 - return to work sooner than planned

-You still build up ('accrue') your holiday entitlement during maternity leave.
+You still accrue (build up) your holiday entitlement during maternity leave.

 Health and safety when you return to work

 Your employer has to have a workplace health and safety assessment for employees of childbearing age, including new mothers.

 Your employer must provide somewhere suitable for you to rest if you're breastfeeding.